fenderdigital/flask-philo/documentation/source/cloud/aws/introduction.rst

 Flask-Philo supports the use of Amazon's S3 file storage buckets, and provides a number of useful methods for storing and retrieving data.

-These methods may be called in two ways:
+Each S3 method may be called in two ways:

 * Imported and called as a standard Python function
 * Invoked from the command line using ``manage.py``